-For more annual report inspiration, check out 40 examples of incredible annual report design.
+Tip: For more annual report inspiration, find out how to tell a strong story in your report, and check out these 40 examples of incredible annual report design.

 Your coworkers and company culture can also make for interesting or entertaining data storytelling.
 This is especially great fodder for social media, where you can really show off your brand personality.